klauswiese/HedgeRows/README.md

 # Data

-- Catacamas Area of Interest in shapefile format.
+- Catacamas Area of Interest in shapefile format (polygon).
-- Training data in shapefile format.
+- Training data in shapefile format (points).